Siegfriedchao/LatexTutorialCSSACambridge/README.md

 A University of Cambridge style beamer template can be found [here](https://github.com/rjw57/cambridge-beamer).
 The beamer presentation for this tutorial made use of this template.

 A CUED (Engineering Department) PhD thesis template can be found [here](https://github.com/kks32/phd-thesis-template).
+A modified thesis template is available in the submodule.

 A good one-hour LaTeX youtube video can be found [here](https://www.youtube.com/watch?v=VhmkLrOjLsw).